Visit Hanoi, the bustling capital of Vietnam

 Hanoi Women’s Museum

-What is the capital of Vietnam?
-Hanoi is home to the Museum of Women, a popular destination since its opening on Women’s Day, October 20, 1995.
+The Women museum is a popular site since its opening on Women’s Day, October 20, 1995.
 The museum offers an insightful look at women’s roles in Vietnam, highlighting women soldiers’ contributions to the nation’s liberation and exploring themes of social equality, development, and peace.

 The exhibits cover four main themes: Vietnam’s mothers, female historical figures, women’s unions, and the diverse ethnic groups in Vietnam.
 Visitors can explore recreations of a typical rural kitchen, underground meeting rooms, and 54 national costumes.
 A guided tour is included with the ticket.